7 Best Credit Card Payment Apps 2023

 15% of Overall Score

 This is a value score that considers features, pricing, popularity, and criteria like stability, options, and UX.
-Square took the lead with 5 out of 5, and Payanywhere had the lowest score with 3.75 out of 5.
+Square took the lead with 5 out of 5.

 Best Credit Card Payment App Frequently Asked Questions (FAQs)

-Mobile credit card processing is done by downloading a credit card payment app on your mobile device.
+Mobile credit card processing is done by downloading a credit card processing app on your mobile device.
 This often comes with a mobile credit card reader that links with your smartphone and allows you to process credit cards with the usual swipe, tap, or dip method.
-Learn more about mobile credit card payments.

 Bottom Line

-Whether you are a brick-and-mortar business with an online store or an artist who sells their creations at the local flea market, credit card apps can make taking payments easy while helping you keep track of your sales.
+Whether you have a brick-and-mortar business with an online store or an artist who sells their creations at the local flea market, credit card processing apps for small business can make taking payments easy while helping you keep track of your sales.
 Some, like SumUp, offer simple POS systems for the smartphone, while others are more complex, like Square, which has extra programs for employee management, reservations, and even payroll.

 Square is our choice for the best credit card payment app because while it can handle a multitude of business functions beyond credit card processing, it is also simple enough for the hobbyist or solopreneur.
 The system is free, and you’re only charged for processing transactions, so sign up for Square today.